rchiechi/GaussFit/README.md

 The commands for `GaussFit.py` and `Stats.py` are identical (with a few special options for `Stats.py`); launching with `-G` will get you a GUI in either case.

-Although we have done some testing of the statsticaly functions, do not rely on this software without using some robust, external test of the veracity of the output!
+Although we have done some testing of the statistically functions, do not rely on this software without using some robust, external test of the veracity of the output!

 ### Input file format